The Searchers (band): 1960–1984

-Mid-1980s – 2025
+1985–2025

 After a farewell performance in London in December 1985, Mike Pender left the group to form a new band and now tours as Mike Pender's Searchers (originally a permanent band but now made up of musicians hired as necessary), performing Searchers' songs and some new material of his own.
 McNally, Allen and Adamson recruited former First Class vocalist Spencer James as Pender's replacement.

 In 1988, Coconut Records signed the Searchers and the album Hungry Hearts was the result.
 It featured updated remakes of "Needles and Pins" and "Sweets for My Sweet" plus live favorite "Somebody Told Me You Were Crying".
 While the album was not a major hit, it did keep the group in the public eye.

-The band continued to tour, with Eddie Rothe replacing Adamson on drums, and during that period was considered to be one of the most popular 1960s bands on the UK concert circuit.
-In turn, in 2010, Eddie Rothe left The Searchers after becoming engaged to singer Jane McDonald, and was replaced on 26 February by Scott Ottaway.
-Rothe died on 26 March 2021 aged 67.
+The band continued to tour, with Eddie Rothe replacing Adamson on drums.
+Original singer and bassist Tony Jackson died on 18 August 2003, aged 65, while original drummer Chris Curtis died on 28 February 2005, aged 63.
+Both Jackson and Curtis died in Liverpool.
+Early bassist Tony West died in his sleep in Hightown, Merseyside on 11 November 2010, aged 72.
+In 2010, Eddie Rothe left the Searchers after becoming engaged to singer Jane McDonald, and was replaced on 26 February by Scott Ottaway.
+Rothe died on 26 March 2021, aged 67.

-The original bassist for the Searchers, Tony West (born 1938 in Liverpool), died in his sleep on 11 November 2010, aged 72 in Hightown, Merseyside.
 Billy Adamson, the band's drummer from 1970 to 1998, died in France on 11 November 2013, aged 69.
 In September 2017, John McNally had a stroke and stood aside from the band for two months to recover.

-In 2018, The Searchers announced that the band would be retiring, and they ended their farewell tour on 31 March 2019.
+In 2018, the Searchers announced that the band would be retiring, and they ended their farewell tour on 31 March 2019.
 They did not rule out the possibility of a reunion tour, and it was announced on the band's website in 2021 that they would undertake a further farewell tour in 2023, this time with drummer Richard Burns.
 In August 2023, Frank Allen announced that the band were to be doing yet another farewell tour in 2024.
-The original drummer for the Searchers, Joe Kennedy, later served in the United States Navy.
-He died on 21 November 2023, aged 81.
-Drummer John Blunt died on 13 March 2024.
+Joe Kennedy, an early drummer for the Searchers who later served in the United States Navy, died on 21 November 2023, aged 81.
+John Blunt, the band's drummer from 1966 to 1970, died on 13 March 2024.

 In 2025, the band announced a UK tour for June, including their final appearance at their first time slot at Glastonbury.
-In June 2025, it was announced the original vocalist Ron Woodbridge had died.
+In June 2025, it was announced early vocalist Ron Woodbridge had died.
 The Searchers gave their last performance on 27 June 2025 at the Glastonbury Festival 2025.